Multi Basics 3®

-Take up to 3 capsules daily with a meal containing fat, or as directed by a qualified health care practitioner.
+Take up to three capsules daily with a meal containing fat, or as directed by a qualified health care practitioner.
 Take a few hours before or after taking other medications.

 Consult a health care practitioner prior to use if you are taking blood thinners or any prescription drugs, as phytonutrients in this supplement may affect their metabolism or bioavailability.
 Consult a health care practitioner for use beyond 12 weeks.
-Do not use if you are pregnant or breastfeeding or if you are allergic to plants of the Asteraceae/Compositae/daisy family.
-This product contains soy.
-Do not use if you have a soy allergy.
+Do not use if you are pregnant or breastfeeding or if you are allergic to soy, to corn, or to plants of the Asteraceae/Compositae/daisy family.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.